CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 Basic kernel to represent the physical lighting attribute of each material.

-Since I'm good at setting up fascinating scenes, here I borrow scenes settings from [jmrcao](https://github.com/jmarcao) .
+Since I'm not good at setting up fascinating scenes, here I borrow scenes settings from [jmrcao](https://github.com/jmarcao) as a fast test for my algorithm.
+Thanks **jmrcao**!

 diffuse ball